webrecorder/pywb/docs/manual/warcserver.rst

 Warcserver
 ----------

-The Warcserver component is the base component of the pywb stack and can functiona as a standalone HTTP server.
+The Warcserver component is the base component of the pywb stack and can function as a standalone HTTP server.

 The Warcserver receives as input an HTTP request, and can serve WARC records from a variety of sources, including local WARC (or ARC) files, remote archives and the live web.

 This process consists of an index lookup and a resource fetch.
 The index lookup is performed using the index (CDX) Server API, which is also exposed by the warcserver as a standalone API.